aimeemillard/readme-generator/README.md

-# Project 1
+# Project One
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)

 ## Description

-A one paragraph project description goes here.
+This is where a one paragraph description will go for your project.

 ## Table of Contents